gocruncher/jenkins-job-cli/README.md

 # Jbuilder

-Jbuilder is a simple command-line utility which just runs any Jenkins job, an execution will be like this:
+The utility runs a Jenkins Build/Job from the Command Line/Terminal?
+An execution will be like this:

 ![terminal demo](assets/demo.gif)